perses/perses/docs/dac/cue/README.md

 ### Multiple variable groups

-If you want 2 independant groups of variables on the same dashboard like "C depends on B that depends on A" and "F depends on E that depends on D", use 2 times the variable group builder independantly, then concat the lists.
+If you want two independent groups of variables on the same dashboard as "C depends on B that depends on A" and "F depends on E that depends on D", use 2 times the variable group builder independently, then concat the lists.

 Example: